 Most research suggests probiotics, especially Lactobacillus and Bifidobacterium, increase gut motility.
-But to paraphrase one study, probiotics are living organisms that produce many different metabolites and interact with many different cells.
+But to paraphrase one clinical trial, probiotics are living organisms that produce many different metabolites and interact with many different cells.
 We have no way of knowing or understanding why results may vary in a small number of cases.

 Your best bet is to stick with a supplement formulated with species and strains specifically.

 When selecting a probiotic supplement for constipation, look for ones with multiple strains of Lactobacillus and Bifidobacterium.
 Those struggling with chronic constipation tend to have lower levels of the beneficial probiotic strains Lactobacillus and Bifidobacterium while having an increase in potentially harmful microorganisms.
 Choose a supplement containing multiple strains of these two types of bacteria.

 When shopping for a probiotic, consider avoiding products containing gluten, dairy, soy, and yeast.
 If your gut is out of balance, its lining could be more permeable than it’s meant to be.
 This allows undigested molecules into the bloodstream—often called “leaky gut”—and gluten, dairy, soy and yeast are particularly problematic for many people with leaky gut.

 Omni-Biotic Balance is a probiotic that combines six strains of beneficial bacteria specifically shown to increase frequency of bowel movements and improve stool consistency while leaving out fillers that can exacerbate digestive distress.